 CIC News is part of the CanadaVisa Network.
-The network is owned by the Campbell Cohen Immigration Law Firm in Montreal, Quebec.
+The network is owned by the Cohen Immigration Law (formerly knows as Campbell Cohen) in Montreal, Quebec.
 CIC News aims to cover all Canadian immigration-related news.
 Our belief is that the accuracy, honesty, fairness and transparency of CIC News is what makes us a reputable source.

 CIC News avoids profanity and obscenity, and the use of words that might be deemed offensive to certain religious, gender, racial or ethnic groups.
 This is true as long as the omission of language would not alter the meaning of the story, or deem the story incomplete.